TomSoderling/TomSoderling.github.io/_posts/2017-08-17-Turn-Mac-into-BLE-peripheral-device.md

 Download the installer for the latest LTS version (v6.11.2 LTS at the time of writing)
 Follow the installer prompts

-3. Download example files from noble github page
+3. Download example files from the noble github repo [Echo example](https://github.com/sandeepmistry/bleno/tree/master/examples/echo)
-[Echo example](https://github.com/sandeepmistry/bleno/tree/master/examples/echo)
 It includes two files: main.js & characteristic.js
 Place these 2 files by themselves in a folder somewhere